ricafolio/fonter/README.md

 # Fonter

-Automatically finds and extracts font files (.ttf, .otf, .woff, .woff2) from your folders or .zip archives, and generating a fast, single-page HTML preview of your entire collection at once.
+Automatically finds and extracts font files (`.ttf`, `.otf`, `.woff`, `.woff2`) from your folders or `.zip` archives, generating a fast, single-page HTML preview of your entire collection at once.

 <img src="./thumbnail.png" alt="thumbnail" />

 ## Features
 * **Deep Zip Scanning:** Automatically digs through zip archives to extract font files.
-* **Loose Font Support:** Can scan for already-unzipped font files sitting directly on current folder.
+* **Recursive Folder Scanning:** Searches through your current directory and up to 4 levels of sub-folders by default to find nested, loose font files.
-* **Sub-folder Scanning**: Scans through all sub-folders by default to find nested font files.
+* **Type Classification:** Automatically tags fonts (serif, sans-serif, monospace, script, display) so you can filter your preview.
+It reads raw OS/2 and PANOSE metadata directly from the font files (requires `fonttools`).
+May not work all the time.
 * **Smart Organization:** Merges duplicate formats (e.g., `Roboto-Bold.otf` and `Roboto-Bold.ttf`) into a single preview card with a `formats` list.
 * **Intelligent Weight/Style Detection:** Parses filenames to automatically guess font weights and italic styles.
 * **Self-Contained Output:** Generates a portable `index.html` file alongside a `fonts/` folder and `manifest.json`.